 Is the Applicant Minority-owned or Minority-controlled?
 Yes No

-If the Applicant, or an Affiliate (other than the Controlling Entity), is a federally-regulated thrift, bank, bank holding company, or credit union, provide the name of the Applicant’s, or its Affiliate’s, primary federal regulator and FDIC/NCUA Certification Number.

-Applicant Name of Primary Regulator:

-Applicant Certification Number:

-Affiliate Name:

-Affiliate Name of Primary Regulator:

-Affiliate Certification Number:

 Is the Applicant a domestic corporation or partnership for federal tax purposes?

 (If the Applicant is not a domestic corporation or partnership for federal tax purposes, it is not eligible to apply for an NMTC Allocation):